While LCD projectors offer a sharper image and higher image quality, DLP projectors are lighter, portable and considered more reliable.

 The disadvantages of LCDs relate more to video:

-The screen door effect : Sharper images can be a downside, as sharp focus makes pixelation more obvious.
+The Screen Door Effect : Sharper images can be a disadvantage, as fine focus makes pixelation more obvious.

-Contrast: LCD contrast may not produce completely black images with older models.
+Contrast: LCD contrast cannot produce completely black images with older models.

-Bulky: The number of parts makes LCDs bulkier and less portable than DLPs.
+Bulky: The number of parts makes LCDs more bulky and less portable than DLPs.

-Image degradation: The higher number of parts may cause image degradation if the color balance is changed and the contrast reduced.
+Image Degradation: The larger number of parts may cause image degradation if the color balance is altered and the contrast reduced.

-Dead Pixels: One or more pixels turn on or off permanently.
-Affected pixel clusters adversely affect image quality and experience.
+Dead pixels: One or more pixels turn on or off constantly.
+Clusters of affected pixels adversely affect image quality and experience.